rishipalsingh9/notes/mdndjango/mdn/catalog/templates/catalog/librarynotes.md

 With this addition, as soon as you have more than 10 records the view will start paginating the data it sends to the template.
 The different pages are accessed using GET parameters — to access page 2 you would use the URL /catalog/books/?page=2

-### Templates
+### T E M P L A T E S

 Now that the data is paginated, we need to add support to the template to scroll through the results set.
 Because we might want paginate all list views, we'll add this to the base template.

 Open /locallibrary/catalog/templates/base_generic.html and find the "content block" (as shown below).